Are Clothes Modern? (1946) Are Clothes Modern? (1946)

 ε=ε=(っ* ´□` )っ back to top ⤴

 • I sew my own clothes.
 It's fun.
 I initially started to save money, unwilling to spend hundreds on artifical scarcity when the clothing looked like something I could make.
 And so I did, starting around 2015.
 It's a cheap hobby when two meters of cloth for $10 translates into a shirt.
 The process of drafting, cutting, hemming, and sewing also opens your eyes to how mind-manglingly underpaid garment workers are, crafting up incredibly complex clothing for $3 an hour.
-Upcycling from used clothes is an option if fabric is expensive where you live, breathing new life in something destined for the landfill.
+Upcycling from used clothes is an option if fabric is expensive where you live, breathing new life in something otherwise destined to decorate an andean mountainside.

 Sewing also makes you reconcile with your bad habits.
 I'm rather impatient when it comes to the stream of gratification from hobbies.
 Sewing made me slow down, plan, and improvise.
 It's by far my most steady and enduring source of hard work that always pays off.
 It's also made me comfortable with imperfections.
 A loose stitch there or an occasional crooked joint doesn't bother me: I'm at a good place when I'm much less critical of my own work.
 When making a small mistake you have to press on and fix it later.
 Afterwards you're so happy with the result that these small flaws don't matter.